Jufg/Chat-App-ETH/docs/application-docs/README.md

 whom.
 The new model outlined by Nakamoto, on the other hand, relies on making the transactions available to the public.
 However, these are separated from individual identities.
 In this way, it is known that money was transferred, but not from who to whom.
 This is achieved by only storing addresses in the blockchain.
-These addresses are a public key generated from the private key (cf. [chap.
-2.1.2](#212-How-transactions-work-in-a-blockchain)).
+These addresses are a public key generated from the private key (cf. [chapter 2.1.2](#212-How-transactions-work-in-a-blockchain)).
 To achieve more privacy, several public keys can be generated for the same private key, so that a different public key can be written to the blockchain for each transaction.
 Andreas M. Antonopoulos currently estimates anonymity to be lower than it should be, but it could become more anonymous through new cryptographic methods [[26]](#Bibliography-1).
 In fact, there are now ways to use coins more anonymously.
 For example, the Wasabi wallet with mixed transactions guarantees higher anonymity than normal transactions in the Bitcoin network [[27]](#Bibliography-1).